 The DPO will discuss further with the initiator if required and will then decide whether a full scale assessment is required.
 The Data Protection Officer will complete the full DPIA process if it is required to be undertaken.
-The guidance below gives you some additional information which will be useful in understanding DPIAs and can be accessed here.
+Find out more about DPIAs.

 DPIAs are a tool to help organisations identify, assess and mitigate or minimise privacy risks with data processing activities.
 They’re particularly relevant when a new data processing process, system or technology is being introduced.